g9singh/bluetooth_scanning/README.md

 # bluetooth_scanning

-A new Flutter application to scan for bluetooth devices
+A Flutter application to scan for bluetooth devices

 ## Getting Started